toggledbits/Sonos-Vera/README.md

 ## User Support

-Support for this project is offered through the Vera Community Forums (Sonos category)[https://community.getvera.com/c/plugins-and-plugin-development/sonos-plugin].
+Support for this project is offered through the Vera Community Forums [Sonos category](https://community.getvera.com/c/plugins-and-plugin-development/sonos-plugin).
 Please post your questions/problems/suggestions there.

 ## License